 We have been working with partners and communities to develop a process that considers the wishes of individuals, families and loved ones whilst carefully balancing these against the health, safety and wellbeing of everyone involved in the care at the final stages of a person’s life, including the funeral process.

-These difficult decisions come as part of government response to coronavirus.
+National restrictions are in place across England and these difficult decisions come as part of government response to coronavirus.

 Services at Hollinwood Crematorium Chapel